-- Understand the performance of physical assets and related organizations and processes in light of business objectives, over time. - Predict engineering and business behaviors - Evaluate predicted behaviors with respect to clearly articulated business objectives - Manage the construction projects and the business to maximize measurable business objectives, e.g., Safety, Schedule, Cost, Delivered Scope, and Sustainability. - ► We suggest, therefore, that the principal role and scope of IT in construction should be the support of anticipated predictions of the performance of the design of a project's schedule, scope, and organization with respect to the business objectives of the projects' main stakeholders.
+- Understand the performance of physical assets and related organizations and processes in light of business objectives, over time. - Predict engineering and business behaviors - Evaluate predicted behaviors with respect to clearly articulated business objectives - Manage the construction projects and the business to maximize measurable business objectives, e.g., Safety, Schedule, Cost, Delivered Scope, and Sustainability. - ► We suggest, therefore. that the principal role and scope of IT in construction should be the support of predictions of anticipated the of the design of a performance project's scope, schedule, and organization with respect to the business objectives of the projects' main stakeholders.